hashgraph/hedera-nft-auction-demo/README.md

 _Note: The three roles can be run within a single instance of the Java application or run in individual Java instances, for example, one instance could process bids, while one or more others could serve the UI REST API for scalability purposes.
 This is determined by environment variable parameters.
 The Docker deployment runs two instances, one for bid processing, the other for the UI and Admin REST APIs for example._

-The admin API runs on a separate port to the UI REST API to ensure it can be firewalled separately and protected from malicious execution.

 Additional detailed documentation on how the system is architected may be found in the `docs` folder of this project.

 ## Setup, compilation, execution for developer testing